 They also look kind of funny.
 Generally, bicycle tourists are pretty cool and understand frugality.
 That said, some cyclists may make fun of your creation.
 To non-cyclists, bucket panniers could make you look like a homeless person rather than a bicycle tourist.
 Some people care about this type of thing and others don’t.

 How to Save Money with Budget Camping Gear

-For example, you can buy a basic 0 degree sleeping bag at Walmart for $40.
-The drawback is that the bag may weigh 12 pounds and cant compress very small.
-You can buy an ultralight 0 degree down sleeping bag that weighs 4 pounds.
-The only problem is that the lighter bag costs 6 times the price.
+For example, you can buy a basic 20-degree sleeping bag for $40.
+The drawback is that the bag may weigh 6 pounds and take up 20 liters of space.
+You can buy an ultralight 20 degree down sleeping bag that weighs under 2 pounds.
+The only problem is that the lighter bag costs $300.
 Both bags last just as long and keep you just as warm.
 If you have more space in your luggage, you can save money by buying the cheaper bag and just deal with the extra weight.
-Tents and sleep mats work the same way.
-Cheap gear works fine but doesn’t pack nearly as small.
-If you don’t already have camping gear, using panniers is a great way to cut costs even further.
+Tents work the same way.
+Lighter tents are much more expensive.

-Have you ever toured on a budget setup?
+Have you ever toured on a budget bikepacking or bicycle touring setup?
 Share your experience and tips in the comments below!

 More from Where The Road Forks

 - How to Carry a Laptop While Bicycle Touring or Bikepacking

 - 700c Vs. 26 Inch Wheels for Bicycle Touring: My Pros and Cons List